Uh, Why Doesn’t My Dog Like Getting Pet?

-Bear with me here.
-I’m not saying dogs don’t love to be petted.
+This is not to say most dogs don’t love to be petted.
 Most of them do.
-But then … they don’t.
+But then...they don’t.
 Honest.
 Dogs love petting and they don’t love petting, and both of those statements are equally true.
 Ironically, the explanation for that seeming contradiction lies in the behavior of those who are actually doing the petting.

-Put yourself in your dog’s paws for a minute, and it will all make sense.
+Put yourself in your dog’s snow booties for a minute, and it will all make sense.
 Like most humans, you probably love a good back rub.
 Just thinking about one can make most of us smile.
 But you don’t want one every minute of every day, do you?
-What if you’re in an important meeting, about to argue against yet another ridiculous downsizing order from your boss?
-How about when you’re playing softball in the league’s quarter-finals?
-Want your honey rubbing your neck when you’re up to bat?
-I don’t think so.
-What if you do want a back rub, but your would-be masseuse pounds on the top of your head like a woodpecker?
-Feel good?
-Nope.
+What if you’re in an important Zoom meeting?
+It would look pretty weird to Linda from accounting if a pair of hands were massaging your back while you went over next month’s budget.
+It’s all about timing.

 When Your Dog Doesn’t Want To Be Touched